 5. Get Dressed

 Just because you can work in pajamas everyday, doesn’t mean you should.
 I work in leggings and sweatshirts about 80% of the time, but I still make a point to get out of my pjs and into “day clothes”.
-Having this routine, like keeping work hours, allows you to mentally prepare for the day and help flip the switch that you’re at work.
+Having this routine, like keeping work hours, allows you to mentally prepare for the day and help flip the switch that you’re at work (or simply, out of bed).

 Some people like to keep the same routine as if they were in an office.
-Get ready and dressed for the office then sit down at their desk at home.
-This has never been helpful for me, but I have gone through phases are working first thing right out of bed but making sure I get real clothes on by 9am.
+Get ready and dressed for the office (in professional clothes) then sit down at their desk at home.
+This has never been helpful for me, but I have gone through phases of working first thing right out of bed but making sure I get real clothes on by 9am.

 Make sure you aren't spending the next few weeks living in the same pair of pajamas (remember, hygiene 👆).